 If you child is out of school because they went to Disneyland, are visiting grandma, etc., then these absences are considered unexcused.
 After 3 unexcused/unverified absences, a Truancy 1 letter will be generated and sent home.
 After 4 unexcused/unverified absences, a Truancy 2 letter will be sent home.
 At this point, parents will be invited to attend a conference with the principal to discuss resolution of the truancy problem.
 It is also probable a "School Site Contract" will be generated for signatures.
 If this contract is broken, and the attendance does not improve, you and your child will be invited to attend a SARB (Student Attendance Review Board) hearing at the district office where various Butte County Child Welfare representatives are present and you will be asked to sign a SARB contract.
 If this contract is broken, then a referral to law enforcement may be made in which you will be required to attend truancy court and appear before a judge and the parent may be fined.

 Please understand this information is not intended to scare parents, only to inform you of the truancy process as lawmakers are in the stages of writing various bill regarding truancies.
 The best advice we can give parents is to make sure you call in your child's absence the day of the absence, bring in dr.'s notes if they are absent due to illness and do not pull your children out of school for unexcused reasons (vacations).
-If you absolutely must pull your child out of school for unexcused reasons and your child will be gone 5 days or more, please put them on the Independent Study Program (ISP) and the absences will not be recorded as unexcused.
+If you absolutely must pull your child out of school for unexcused reasons and your child will be gone 3 days or more, please put them on the Independent Study Program (ISP) and the absences will not be recorded as unexcused.
+ISP is a maximum of 14 days per school year.
 The attendance office will be happy to assist you with the ISP paperwork.
 Please come into our office in advance of the absence so we can let the teacher know and arrange for homework to be gathered for your student.